 Since then, Zoom has improved dramatically, adding:

-- End-to-end encryption (E2EE) for Pro and Business accounts,
+- Optional end-to-end encryption (E2EE) for meetings.

-- Waiting rooms and passcode protection for meetings,
+- Waiting rooms and passcode protection for meetings.

 - Data compliance with standards like HIPAA, GDPR, and FedRAMP.